Amadeus-AI/Conway-s-Game-of-Life/README.md

-# Conway-s-Game-of-Life
+# Conway's Game of Life
-For windows only
+For windows only, random start

 ![image](https://imgur.com/1VGOhKm.png)